 The spirit of 1971’s underground alternative folk scene is captured here with the re-issue of the Ralph McTell produced debut album by COB or Clive’s Original Band, a name coined by McTell’s then manager Jo Lustig to hopefully cash in on a similar moniker to that of Clive Palmer’s former outfit, the Incredible String Band, which wasn’t doing bad for itself at the time.
 As with the ISB’s original line-up, three seemed to be a good enough number, with Clive joined by Mick Bennett and John Bidwell, each who play a variety of instruments, both common and exotic, notably John’s then recently invented Dulcitar, a sort of Heath Robinson mash-up of the Appalachian Mountain Dulcimer and the Indian Sitar.
 The ten tracks, re-issued for the first time on vinyl since the 1971 original, include the haunting “Music of the Ages”, the vocal strong “Wade in the Water” and the revisited instrumental “Banjo Land”, complete with the joyous seaside sample left fully intact.
 File alongside your Incredibles and Vashti Bunyans.

-Music of the Ages is featured on this week’s edition of the Vaults radio show.
+Music of the Ages is included on this week’s edition of the Vaults radio show.

 Chris Flegg – Twenty’s Plenty | Self Release